brainit-consulting/tradepro-dashboard/user-guide.md

 - Branch: `main`
 - Folder: `/ (root)`

 When you push changes to `main`, Pages rebuilds.
-For this static site, it’s usually **under a couple of minutes**.
+For this static site, it's usually **under a couple of minutes**.

+## Deploying (Netlify - manual drag and drop)

+Netlify lets you host a static site on the free plan (90+ days inactive is often their cutoff guidance).

+1. Create a local folder and place `index.html` inside it.
+2. Go to `https://app.netlify.com/` and choose **Add new site** -> **Deploy manually**.
+3. Drag the folder into the deploy area.
+4. Rename your site in **Site configuration** -> **Change site name**.

+Notes (from Netlify guidance):
+- Re-deploy any time by dragging the updated folder again.
+- If a site is inactive for ~90+ days, Netlify recommends triggering a fresh deploy.

 ## Browser sanity checklist